soyaoki/CarND-Behavioral-Cloning/writeup.md

 ![alt text](./images_aug.png)

-And then preprocessed this data by cropping
+And then preprocessing this data by cropping was implemented because sky and car hood seemed not to be useful.
+The cropped image is shonw bellow.

 ![alt text](./images.png)